-Due to the support of my wife, Pam, I have been able to set up shop with some excellent tools.
+Due to the support of my wife, Pam, I have been able to set up shop with some good tools.
 While they are not what some would call the “best” they are serving me well in the shop.
 Would I like to add more?
 Sure, but that will happen over time.

 For many years I used a Craftsman table saw that I bought in 1976.
 As I approached retirement I decided that I wanted to do more woodworking but the table saw I had was difficult to use.
 After learning about the SawStop I showed Pam the online videos and she told me to buy one.
 I must say that I’m thrilled with the saw.
 While I feel safer using it, the SawStop makes me even more aware of safety.
 It's an amazing saw.

 I got along making things for many years without a jointer.
 Today I’m not sure how I did it and why.
 A jointer is a necessary tool in a woodworking shop.
-After a lot of research I settled on the Grizzly G0490 8 inch jointer.
+After a lot of research I settled on the Grizzly G0490 8 inch parallel jointer.
 Since this is my first jointer I can’t comment on how it compares to others but I’m happy with it.
 I'm very glad that I didn't settle for a 6 inch model and that I bought one with wheels.

-The year before I retired I received some gift cards for Sears on Christmas Eve.
+The year before I retired I received several gift cards for Sears on Christmas Eve.
 Sears happened to have their 14” band saw on a sale that ended that day.
 The price was the lowest I'd ever seen on this band saw.
 Pam and I drove over to the closest Sears store to get the saw.
 Of course the store we went to didn’t have one in stock.
 We jumped in the van and drove to the next closest Sears store before they closed.
 I’ve found this band saw to be an excellent tool.

 The only downside I have come across from buying a major Craftsman tool is repair.
 Soon after my extended warranty expired the saw stopped running.
 At the time I had no idea what happened.
 After looking online I discovered that it would cost almost what I paid for the saw to replace the motor.
 Finally I broke down and called in a repairman for a $100 service call.
-He discovered that the "run capacitor" attached to the motor had failed.
+He quickly discovered that the "run capacitor" attached to the motor had failed.
 His only option was to replace the whole motor.
-So much for Sears repair.
+So much for Sears repair and $100 wasted.
 After a very long, exhausting online search I finally found an equivalent capacitor for less than $4.00.
 I ordered one.
 After it came I made some slight modifications to the box it needed to go in on top of the band saw motor and installed it.
 Since then the saw has worked perfectly.
 I've even done some resawing with a Wood Slicer blade from Highland Woodworking.
 It's a fantastic blade.
 My custom PT Cruiser is in the background in this photo.

 Sometime in the future I'd love to add a second band saw.
 I'd like one with a bigger resaw capacity.
 With two band saws I could keep the Craftsman set up with a smaller blade for curves and the bigger one set up for resawing.

 I purchased a 12” Delta bench top drill press.
 It’s a handy tool, but I’d much rather have a drill press with more quill travel.
-It came with a laser marking system that's an absolute joke and it's very difficult to adjust the table height.
-That, however, may be partly due to the Rockler table that I added to it.
-While it might be part of my problem I find that the Rockler table and fence are very valuable for my drilling.
+It came with a laser marking system that's an absolute joke and the depth stop isn't much better.
+At least it does a decent job of drilling holes.

 One day Rockler was having a fantastic deal on this Jet Dust Collection unit.
-I was able to buy it for less than half price after the Jet rebate.
+I was able to buy it for less than half price after a Jet rebate.
 While I’d love to have a much bigger cyclone style DC this one is doing a good job for me.
 It’s certainly much better than my ShopVac.

 In addition to the great Rockler sales I was able to get an Incra fence for the router table.
 Incra was discontinuing their Ultra Lite Jig Woodworking System and had them available at a considerable savings.
 Thanks to the wonderful customer service at Incra I was able to get them to substitute a fence that would work with the Wonder Fence that I had already bought for my table saw fence.